cirruslabs/cirrus-ci-docs/docs/guide/docker-builds-on-kubernetes.md

 ### Caveats

-Since the `additional_container` needs to run in privileged mode, the isolation between the docker build and the host are somewhat limited, hence you should create a separate cluster for cirrus-ci builds ideally.
+Since the `additional_container` needs to run in privileged mode, the isolation between the Docker build and the host are somewhat limited, you should create a separate cluster for Cirrus CI builds ideally.
 If this a concern you can also try out [Kaniko](https://github.com/GoogleContainerTools/kaniko) or [Makisu](https://github.com/uber/makisu) to run builds in unprivileged containers.